Blankiiii/basic-rest-api-template/README.md

 - server.js - main entry point that applies global rate limits, logs every incoming request, and auto-loads endpoint modules
 - scripts - script files to manually create API keys or test the server limits
 - utils/logger.js - logging module to write events down to data/logs.jsonl
+- api/v1/modules - in there you find the auth and public folder any endpoint created there is public (not needing an api key) and auth which does require one

 ## Usage